Professional athletes face a constant risk of injury while pushing their bodies to their limits. Here are the most common injuries that end careers.

 Your ACL is a ligament that runs diagonally in the middle of the knee that keeps the tibia aligned with the femur.
 When it’s torn, you lose rotational stability in your knee and risk your leg falling out of alignment at the knee.
 It can prevent you from ever playing sports again, least of all at a professional level.

 A 2016 study of 559 NFL players who had surgical procedures found those with torn tendons and ligaments were least likely to recover.
-The study tracked athletes for at least two years after their surgeries from 2003 to 2013.
-Even those with broken bones recovered faster, and ACL tears don’t just happen in football.
+The study tracked athletes for at least two years after their surgeries, from 2003 to 2013.
+Even those with broken bones recover faster, and ACL tears don’t just happen in football.

 Torn ACLs are also common in hockey, baseball, basketball, and more.
 In fact, it’s estimated that 250,000 people will suffer from a torn ACL this year, with 100,000 of them requiring ACL reconstruction surgery.

-It doesn’t just affect professional athletes either – the rate of ACL injuries among teenage athletes spiked in recent years too.
-They are at higher risk because of maturing skeletal structures leading to decreased joint strength to start, and sports science is still developing around these traumatic injuries.
+It doesn’t just affect professional athletes either; the rate of ACL injuries among teenage athletes has spiked in recent years too.
+They are at higher risk because maturing skeletal structures can have decreased joint strength making them susceptible to injury.

 Along with your knees, your ankles are also important to your mobility.
 The Achilles tendon is a band of tissue linking your calf muscles to your heel.
 It’s essential to mobility and movement, and athletes are especially vulnerable to this injury.

 Achilles was an important hero in the Trojan War and Greek mythology.
 In order to protect him from injury and death, his mother dipped him in the River Styx, making him vulnerable everywhere but the spot where she held him on his heel.
 This led to “Achilles heel” becoming a term for weakness.

 It holds true in real life, as the Achilles tendon joins the ACL as the most common career-ending sports injury.